winnpixie/glawt/README.md

-# awt-ogl
+# glAWT

-OpenGL 1.x loosely emulated using Java AWT.
+OpenGL (primarily 1.x / 2.x) loosely emulated using Java AWT.

-# How to use
+## How to use
-I advise against using this, use a proper library (ie. LWJGL) instead.

-# Why
-For fun.
+Please don't, use library with native bindings (i.e. LWJGL, JOGL) instead.

+If you insist, take a look at [ImageOutputExample.java](src/main/java/example/ImageOutputExample.java).

+## // TODO:

+- Matrices (MODELVIEW, PROJECTION, TEXTURE(?), COLOR(?))
+- 3D to 2D projection